Chapter Ten: Creatures

 Creatures are as susceptible to Damage as any other Creation - Size Damage, Component Damage, and all the other special Damage types work exactly the same way (7.2: Taking Damage).

-Creatures have an extra vulnerability in that their Minds are devices with a physical location, and they can be targeted like any other device.
-Destroying or severing a Creature's head is usually enough to end its adventures in a single stroke.
-If the location of a Mind isn't obvious from a Creature's anatomy, its owner should point it out to the other players.
+Creatures have an extra vulnerability in that their Minds are devices with a physical location, and they can be specifically targeted like any other device.
+For most Creatures, destroying or severing the head is usually enough to end its adventures in a single stroke.
+If the location of a Mind isn't obvious from a Creature's anatomy, its owner should point it out to the other players on request.

 Another disadvantage of wounded Creatures is that the biological ones (like minifigs) can't be conveniently patched up or reassembled by any passing Mechanik.
 A Mechanik's abilities only work for mechanical devices, not living flesh.